casassg/events-landing/handbook.md

 If you would prefer to be a full fee-paying student in order to take advantage of these services you must go to the Bursar's Office in Regent Hall each semester and ask them to change this and issue you a new student ID sticker.
 Those students employed by the department also have the option of obtaining a recreation center pass at the staff rate.
 To do this, you need to ask the person who handles your appointment in the department (see Section 6.7, Administrative Issues) for a copy of your PAF form that proves that you are employed by the department.
 You can then take this form to the recreation center to buy a pass.

-5.7 Final Examination (Dissertation Defense)
+5.7 Final Examination / Dissertation Defense
 ------------------------------------------------

 The last requirement for graduation is the Final Examination; an oral defense of your dissertation.
 This may be done at any time after you have the required number of course credits (30) and the required number of dissertation credits (30).
 You must pass the defense within six years of entrance into the PhD program.
 Extensions of up to one year can be made, however, by the student and advisor petitioning the Graduate School.
 This petition has to be submitted each semester for which an extension is desired.